ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 - If you do not want your PR to be merged, please label the PR with the label "work in progress".
 - If you included changes after a review and you think you are ready, please tag your PR with the label "ready to merge".
+  Note that you probably also need to (re-)requests review.